-In 2010, the session decided on a much needed renovation of the sanctuary, including the Shantz organ.
+In 2010, the Session decided on a much needed renovation of the sanctuary, including the Schantz organ.
 Esley Hamilton, a St. Louis County architectural historian, provided the renovation committee with the following information:

 Randy Burkett Lighting Design, Inc. was responsible for improving the lighting throughout the sanctuary.
 Ace Electrical Solutions and Tech Electronics were employed to oversee the installation of lighting.
 Designed Acoustic, Inc. recommended the new sound system and ultimately worked with Tech to complete the task.
 Howard Johnson, a local upholsterer, was employed to recover the pew and chair cushions.